Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Experiments

 \section{Experiments}

-We design our numerical experiments to answer the following questions: (1) Without any modifications, which approach achieves better returns empirically - \ac{serl} or \ac{sprl}?
+We design our numerical experiments\footnote{Our implementation is available at: \href{https://github.com/TUMcps/serl-sprl}{https://github.com/TUMcps/serl-sprl}.} to answer the following questions: (1) Without any modifications, which approach achieves better returns empirically - \ac{serl} or \ac{sprl}?
 (2) How do the approaches for addressing action aliasing in \ac{serl} and \ac{sprl} compare to each other?
 For \ac{sprl}, we consider the per-sample squared distance loss (PSL) and our proposed penalty critic (PenC), and for \ac{serl} proportional penalties.

 We restrict our investigation to actor-critic algorithms based on the policy gradient theorem, as \citet{gros2020safe} provide a derivation of unbiased policy gradient estimates under the \ac{sprl} framework for these algorithms.
 We choose \ac{td3} \citep{fujimoto2018addressing} and \ac{a2c} \citep{mnih2016asynchronous} as RL algorithms using deterministic and stochastic policies, respectively.